 • Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended Sept.
 30. They will return on May 15, 2015.

-• Fenwick Island’s trash and recycling pickup has returned to its fall schedule.
-The Town, which is now performing yard-waste pickup, also plans additional yard-waste pickups later this year.
+• Fenwick Island’s trash and recycling pickup has returned to its off-season schedule.
+The Town is now performing yard-waste pickup.

 • The Fenwick Island town website is located at www.fenwickisland.org.